waktaplay/node-srt/README.md

 ### Metadata

-Some WebVTT strings may also contain lines of metadata after the initial `WEBVTT` line, for example:
+Some Subrip strings may also contain lines of metadata after the initial `WEBVTT` line, for example:

 ```text
 WEBVTT